Flow past a Backward-Facing Step#

 is used in subsection bc 1

 .
 With this parameter, \(u\), \(v\) and \(w\) can be set numerically and independently.
 The outflow boundary condition is considered a natural boundary condition (also known as the do nothing boundary condition) and it is used since we can consider the outlet to be very far from the step.
 In fact, this condition specifies \(p \rightarrow 0\) or in other words, that the traction on the fluid equals zero.
-In Lethe, this particular boundary condition is automatically loaded when nothing is assigned to a specific ID (in our case, there is none at the outlet).
+In Lethe, this particular boundary condition is denoted by outlet

 Non-linear Solver#